 The other day, I was chatting about one of my favourite mythical creatures, the Griffin.
 My friend gave me a knowing nod and said, “Ah, Harry Potter.”
+And I imagine forensics scientists feel the same way when people know all about crime scenes because they've seen every episode of CSI: Crime Scene Investigation.

 But given 20 years ago I could never find anyone to talk mythology with, having so many new members of the club is wonderful.
 People who'd never want to have a conversation with me about the mythological origins of kelpies have now seen The Crimes of Grindelwald.
 Just don't forget, J.K.
 Rowling did not invent the Griffin, the Basilisk, the Dragon or the Pixie.
 And a fair few other things.

 Hats off to her though, she did create the Dementor, the Thestral and the Snidget.
-The Snidget, by the way, is one of my favourite of the lesser known HP magical creatures.
+The Snidget, by the way, is one of my favourite of the lesser-known HP magical creatures.
 It looks a bit like a kiwi bird.

-Do these creatures have real world or mythological counterparts which Rowling clearly drew influence from?
+Do these creatures have real-world or mythological counterparts which Rowling clearly drew influence from?
 Yes, but her twist on these creatures is what makes them unique and probably enduring.

 Beasts of Myth